kim-tynes/kim-tynes.github.io/content/resume.md

 ---

 ## Work Experience
+__Field Support Technician, TEKsystems__ 2023

+Provide basic help desk resolution and service for Windows-based computers in a classroom setting.
+Respond to in-person requests for assistance with software and hardware issues.
+Escalate course-specific issues and incidents to a higher support tier.

 __IT Project Assistant, Cres Cor__  2022 - 2023

 Create and manage user accounts with Active Directory.
 Create and